Bankers sceptical of Europe's mini-merger Monday

 M&A is more resilient in the United States, which is coming out of recession quicker than Europe.

-Kinder Morgan Inc (KMI.N) struck a $21 billion deal to buy rival El Paso Corp EP.N, combining the two largest natural gas pipeline operators in North America in a huge bet on the fast-growing market for that fuel.
+Kinder Morgan Inc struck a $21 billion deal to buy rival El Paso Corp , combining the two largest natural gas pipeline operators in North America in a huge bet on the fast-growing market for that fuel.

 FINANCING OPTIONS